jzotter7205/dbt_jzotter/README.md

-# This is my repository for testing dbt code
+# dbt project for jzotter